-Five management measures were considered, these are listed below:
+Five initial management measures were considered and consulted on, these are listed below:

-1. Fully Documented Fishery
+1. Fully documented fishery

 Under Paragraph 17 of the Potting Permit Byelaw, those permit holders who wish to engage in the live wrasse pot fishery will be required to provide relevant fishery information to the Authority.
 This information will be provided in two formats: